joagre/ratatoskr/README.md

 * Satie is dynamically typed and offers a concise set of basic and composite types.
-Its compiler employs [Hindley-Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) type inference to deduce the types of variables, expressions, and functions.
+Its compiler employs [Hindley-Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) type inference to deduce the types of names, expressions, and functions.

 * Semantic and syntactic considerations have been made to facilitate